fakhtar/ProjectShowCase/README.md

 ### Disjoint Sets
 Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/Disjoint%20sets'>disjoint sets</a> in JavaScript.
 Unit tests are included with project.

+### Graph
+Implemeneted <a href='https://github.com/fakhtar/DataStructuresAndAlgorithms/tree/master/Graph'>graph</a> in Python.
+Unit tests are included with project.

 ## CSS HTML and JavaScript

 #### Math is Fun (CSS, HTML)